Blendify/blender-manual/blender_docs/manual/physics/collision.rst

 Random friction
    Random variation of friction.

+.. _fig-collision-soft-plane:

 .. figure:: /images/physics_VertexPlaneCollision.gif

-   Image 1b: A softbody vertex colliding with a plane.
+   A softbody vertex colliding with a plane.

 Soft Body and Cloth Interaction